-Tickets are available online and upon arrival.
+Tickets to Charles Fort are available online and upon arrival.
 Adults: €5, kids: €3.
 Charles Fort offers multiple language guides, as well as a monsters and poltergeist trail for children.

-Legend, and a whole lot of scared visitors, say the 14th century tower house of Belvelly is home to some downright creepy goings on.
-Its roll call of residents include the ghost of a Spanish minstrel thought to have been shipwrecked off the Irish coast, and the faceless ghost of 17th-century aristocrat Lady Margaret Hardnett, who was known for her beauty and her capricious nature.
+Legend, and a whole lot of scared visitors, say the 14th century tower house of Belvelly Castle is home to some downright creepy goings-on.
+Its roll call of residents include the ghost of a Spanish minstrel thought to have been shipwrecked off the Irish coast, and the faceless ghost of 17th century aristocrat Lady Margaret Hardnett, who was known for her beauty and her capricious nature.
 Legend tells that when she refused the affections of one suitor Clon Rockenby, he starved the family until Margaret lost her mind and her looks and smashed every mirror in the castle.
 Her ghost is said to haunt the medieval tower looking for glimpses of herself in mirrors.